-Bill Zivko grew up at the Hartford Municipal Airport (HXF), in Wisconsin, where his father was the airport manager and ran the fixed base operation (FBO).
-He owned and operated a Cessna dealership on the airport as well; the passion for aviation was instilled early in life.
+Bill Zivko grew up at the Hartford Municipal Airport (HXF) in Wisconsin, where his father, Marty Zivko, was the airport manager and ran the fixed base operation (FBO).
+Marty owned and operated a Cessna dealership on the airport as well.
+Bill's passion for aviation was instilled early in life.
 Bill started sweeping floors at the FBO and moved up to working as a helper under several mechanics.
 He earned his private pilot certificate in 1966 and his A&P certificate in 1974.
-Bill also served in the Wisconsin Air National Guard from 1964 to 1972 as a helicopter mechanic.
+Bill also served in the Wisconsin Air National Guard, from 1964 to 1972, as a helicopter mechanic.

 Bill and Judy were married in the summer of 1967 and began their life together.
-They moved to Newton, Kansas in 1972, as Bill was hired to work for Jim Bede on the BD-5 and first BD-5J projects.
+They moved to Newton, Kansas in 1972; Bill was hired to work for Jim Bede on the BD-5 and first BD-5J projects.
 It was here they met a young aerospace engineer named Burt Rutan.

-In 1982, Bill and Judy moved to Mojave, California, at the request of Burt Rutan and Herb Iverson, so Bill could manage a new venture called Scaled Composites.
-During his time at Scaled, among other projects, Bill built the Beechcraft Starship prototype and the Voyager, the first aircraft to fly around the world without stopping or refueling.
+In 1982, Bill and Judy moved their family to Mojave, California.
+The move was at the request of Burt Rutan and Herb Iverson, so Bill could manage a new venture called Scaled Composites.
+During his time at Scaled, among other projects, Bill built the Beechcraft Starship prototype and the Rutan Voyager, the first aircraft to fly around the world without stopping or refueling.

-In the winter of 1985, they moved to the South-Central region of the United States.
+In the winter of 1985, the Zivkos moved to the South-Central region of the United States.
 Bill was hired to manage the Coors Light Silver Bullet Jet Air Show Team in Oklahoma City, Oklahoma.
 This experience led them to the world of competitive aerobatics.
-Judy and Bill started Zivko Aeronautics, Inc. (ZAI) in 1987.
-ZAI’s first customer was Leo Loudenslager; they rebuilt his jet and worked on his Lazer.
-Leo talked about an aircraft he had been dreaming of, the ultimate airshow aircraft capable of performing maneuvers no other aircraft had done.
+Judy and Bill started Zivko Aeronautics, Inc. (ZAI) in October 1987.
+Zivko Aeronautics’ first customer was seven-time US National and World Aerobatic Champion, Leo Loudenslager.
+ZAI was hired to rebuild his Bud Light BD-5J and to work on his Laser 200.
+Leo talked about an aircraft he had been dreaming of - the ultimate airshow aircraft capable of performing maneuvers no other aircraft had done.
 Collaboration between Leo and ZAI commenced, and finally the “Shark” was born.
-Sadly, Leo was killed in a motorcycle accident only months before its first flight.
+Sadly, Leo was killed in a motorcycle accident in 1997, only months before its first flight.
 The aircraft was displayed in the Smithsonian Museum and then moved to the EAA Museum.

-Later, Bill and Judy decided to create a new competition aircraft that could compete in the highest aerobatic category.
-Working with a colleague from the past, they designed the all new Zivko Edge 540.
-The first Edge was delivered to Kirby Chambliss in 1993, who went on to win five Unlimited National titles.
-In 2002 Chambliss, Mike Mangold, and Steve Andelin, flying their Edge 540s, came in first, second, and third in the Unlimited category at the US Nationals.
+Early on, they discovered the need for a better replacement wing for the Laser aircraft.
+Bill decided to work with aeronautical engineer John Roncz and through this collaboration, a new composite wing - the Edge - was designed.
+Soon after, Bill and Judy decided to design an all-new aerobatic aircraft that could compete in the highest category thus the Zivko Edge 540 was born.
+The first Edge 540 was delivered to Kirby Chambliss in 1993, who went on to win five Unlimited National titles.
+In 2002 Chambliss, Mike Mangold, and Steve Andelin, flying their Edge 540s, came in first, second, and third in the Unlimited category at the US Aerobatic Nationals.
 Over the years, the aircraft evolved and the Zivko Edge 540V3 became the preferred and most successful aircraft used in the Red Bull Air Race Series.